 About Householder’s

 Householder’s is a home decor and gift boutique that I opened on October 13, 2007.
 It is named after my grandfather, Doctor John Householder who struggled with Alzheimer’s Disease for nearly ten years.
-I have since closed the shop, however I value the experience and am so happy I was able to have the opportunity to follow my dream.
+Here is the full story:

 “I hope that never happens to my grandpa” – that is what I said to myself as a little girl after seeing a commercial about Alzheimer’s disease.
 I couldn’t imagine how awful it would be if my grandfather didn’t want to play with me anymore because he got a disease that made him forget who I was.
 I banished the thought, turned off the TV, and went to tend to my dolls.
 I didn’t think about it again until 1993, when my mother informed me that my grandfather had been diagnosed with Alzheimer’s disease.